MixFilter can't handle mix files that have had events filtered out

 It looks like there's a fairly easy method to work around this (handing the mixer a null rather than throwing the exception) so hopefully we can patch the files up.

-#6 Updated by Christopher Green almost 6 years ago
+#6 Updated by Christopher Green about 6 years ago

 - Status changed from Assigned to Resolved

 - % Done changed from 0 to 100

 - The A mixer would see a sequence

 [ A1, A2, A3, nullptr, A5 ](no compaction) or